aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module5/README.md

 ## Validation Step

-From the Application server SSH console, run the following command to create another new file in the S3 bucket through the File Gateway:
+From the CLI for the Application server, run the following command to create another new file in the S3 bucket through the File Gateway:

     sudo cp /mnt/fgw/images/00002.jpg /mnt/fgw/new-image2.jpg